barbazul/1kfa/mod_guide_gm.md

    happening *off-camera*)
  * Play Sarukkan's Chamber *honestly*.
 Set the stakes the same as you would when you play a campaign
+ * Observe your players for signals about what kind of fun they enjoy

 After Sarukkan's Chamber, the players should now understand how the Deckahedron works with character attributes to produce results that affect